Omnibus CLTs for Fr\'echet means and nonparametric inference on non-Euclidean spaces: An omnibus CLT for the Fr echet mean

 \end{corollary}

 \begin{remark} In Corollary \ref{coro-2}, one may, in particular, choose $(U,\phi)$ to be a coordinate neighborhood of $\mu=P(m)$ in $J(M)$.
-In \cite{rabivic05}, however, $\phi$ is chosen to be the linear orthogonal projection on $G$ into the tangent space $T_{\mu} J(M)$.
-In any case, the proof uses the familiar ``delta method", or the first order Taylor expansion, which expresses the CLT in the following convenient form, using an orthonormal basis (frame) $\{F_i(x), i=1,\ldots,d\}$ of $T_xJ(M)$ considered as a subspace of $T_xE^N$ (for $x$ in a neighborhood in $J(M)$ of $\mu=P(m)$) (See \cite{rabibook}, Proposition 4.3, p.
-38):
+In \cite{rabivic03}, however, $\phi$ is chosen to be the linear orthogonal projection on $G$ into the tangent space $T_{\mu} J(M)$. \end{remark}